vulncrax/linkf/README.md

 ## Usage

-To start using NetSifter, run the main script:
+To start using Linkf, run the main script:
 ```bash
 python linkf.py